piygr/s5eagv1/README.md

 # **S5EAGv1**

 ## **📌 Problem Statement**
-A Simple MCP Server based AI Mathematical Agent which follows CoT (Chain of Thoughts) Reasoning to execute calculation based query.
+A Simple MCP Server based AI Mathematical Agent which follows CoT (Chain of Thoughts) Reasoning / ReAct to execute calculation based query.
 Once the answer is generated, it opens browser based Paint App and displays the result inside a rectangle.
 Here is the [video]()

 #### **System Prompt**